Why Hire VAN DEER VEEN, HARTSHORN, LEVIN & LINDHEIM to handle your case?

 In many ways, Driving Under the Influence cases are the bread and butter of Lehigh County police and prosecutors.
 In many jurisdictions, DUIs account for almost half the arrests and more than half the convictions.
 In recent years, law enforcement officers have received new tools, like DUI checkpoints, to arrest more people.
 At the same time, Pennsylvania lawmakers have passed tough new criminal laws to help prosecutors convict more defendants.
 If you are charged with DUI, the deck is stacked against you.
-Your best chance lies with an assertive attorney, like the one you will find at van der Veen, Hartshorn, Levin & Lindheim.
-Our Allentown DUI attorneys challenge the prosecutor’s evidence, whether the case is based on chemical test results or circumstantial evidence.
+Your best chance lies with an assertive Allentown DUI attorney, like the ones you will find at van der Veen, Hartshorn, Levin & Lindheim.

+An experienced DUI defense lawyer in Allentown, PA at our firm can challenge the prosecutor’s evidence, whether the case is based on chemical test results or circumstantial evidence.
 Our goal is to get the charges thrown out of court.
 Barring that, we are committed to the best possible outcome under the circumstances.
 Either way, we never stop fighting for you.

 Possible DUI Consequences in Lehigh County